rgwch/mikrorest/docs/classes/MikroRest.md

 Defined in: index.ts:152

 Add a directory for static files.
-If the method is called several times, directories are searched in the sequence, they were added.
+If the method is called several times, directories are searched in the sequence they were added.

 #### Parameters